Playing favorites: Woodland’s 3 shots get him a US Open win

 It was at one shot when Woodland drove to the middle of the fairway on the par-5 14th, faced with the choice between laying up, the way most players have all week, or going for it and hoping the shot would hold on the severely sloping putting surface.

-“We sat there and thought about it for a while and said ‘Let’s go, we’re out here to win,'” Woodland said.
+“We sat there and thought about it for a while and said, ‘Let’s go, we’re out here to win,'” Woodland said.

 The ball just cleared the bunker fronting the green, took two hops and rolled toward the collar left of the pin.
 A chip and a putt later, Woodland had a birdie and a two-shot lead.